epfl-ada/ada-2022-project-toohottohoot/README.md

-# The Best Beer I've Ever Bought / Have You Tried This Amazing Beer? / Beer-inder / Beervise: Pick the right beer for you/ Try it !/
+# The Best Beer I've Ever Bought / Have You Tried This Amazing Beer? / Beer-inder / Beervise: Pick the right beer for you/ Try it !/ Untastd / Taste it your way

 ## Table of Contents
 - [Abstract](#abstract)
 - [Research questions](#research-questions)
 - [Data](#data)